 Unmet Transit Needs

 As the administrator of Transportation Development Act (TDA) funds for Inyo County, the Inyo County Local Transportation Commission (LTC) is charged with performing the annual Unmet Transit Needs process.
 The purpose of this process is to ensure that all unmet transit needs that are reasonable to meet are met before funds are expended for non-transit uses, such as streets and roads.
-The Social Services Transportation Advisory Council (SSTAC) kicked off the annual Unmet Transit Needs process at a meeting on February 22, 2013 at the Caltrans District 9 office in Bishop.
+The Social Services Transportation Advisory Council (SSTAC) kicked off the annual Unmet Transit Needs process at an on-line meeting on April 7, 2021.
 The SSTAC meeting is the first step in deciding disbursement of the Transportation Development Act funds.
-Results and ideas from the SSTAC meeting are scheduled to be presented to the Inyo County LTC in April in Independence and May in Bishop.
-The Inyo County LTC will then adopt the 2013 Unmet Transit Needs findings at its June 19, 2013 meeting in Bishop.
 Additional public input is sought at the Unmet Transit Needs hearings.
+Results and ideas from the SSTAC meeting and hearings will presented to the Inyo County LTC.

-The Inyo County LTC has not allocated TDA funds to the County and the City for local streets and roads for at least ten years.
+The Inyo County LTC has not allocated TDA funds to the County and the City for local streets and roads for at least twelve years.
 TDA revenues have leveled out the past few years.
-Thus, the Eastern Sierra Transit Authority might have to cut an existing service to serve a newly identified unmet transit need.
 ESTA has been able to fine tune their system to address some of the identified transit needs in the last several years.
+Additionally ESTA has been able to successfully apply for grants to supply transit service for needs raised at the unmet transit needs hearing process.
 The LTC still holds an unmet transit needs workshops and a hearing to gauge the health of the transit system and to further refine the use of transit funds.
 Public input from transit users and the transit-dependent is an effective way to identify changing transit needs.
-Increased operational costs created by high gasoline prices coupled with declining Transportation Development revenues will make it challenging for the Eastern Sierra Transit Authority to maintain existing services in the coming 2013/2014 budget year.

 It is helpful to review the definitions of “Unmet Transit Need” and “Reasonable to Meet”.
 These definitions serve as barometers of the need for new or changed transit services.